+- 30. Quality assurance

 - Session Report Forms

-- PISA-D Quality Monitors (only for Main Survey) and their Data Collection Forms
+- PISA Quality Monitors feedback and Data Collection Forms (only for Main Survey)

-- Main Survey Review Form
+- Field Trial and Main Survey Review Forms

-9. Training Support
+1.1.9.
+Training support

-Rationale: NPMs or their designees participated in a train-the-trainer session conducted by qualified contractor staff.
-This session facilitates standardisation of training delivery to test administrators, allows trainers to become familiar with PISA-D materials and procedures, and informs trainers of their responsibilities for overseeing the PISA-D testing.
+31. Rationale: NPMs or their designees shall participate in a train-the-trainer session conducted by qualified contractor staff.
+This facilitates standardisation of training delivery to test administrators, allows trainers to become familiar with PISA materials and procedures, and informs trainers of their responsibilities for overseeing the PISA testing.

-Standard 9.1 Qualified contractor staff will conduct trainer training sessions with NPMs or designees on PISA-D materials and procedures to prepare them to train PISA-D test administrators.
+Standard 9.1 Qualified contractor staff will conduct trainer training sessions with NPMs or designees on PISA materials and procedures to prepare them to train PISA test administrators.

-Standard 9.2 NPMs or designees shall use the comprehensive training package developed by the contractors to train PISA-D test administrators.
+Standard 9.2 NPMs or designees shall use the comprehensive training materials and approach developed by the contractors and provided on the PISA Portal to train PISA test administrators.

-Standard 9.3 All test administrator training sessions ideally should be scripted to ensure consistency of presentations across training sessions and across countries.
+Standard 9.3 All test administrator training sessions should be scripted to ensure consistency of presentations across training sessions and across countries.
 Failure to do so could cause errors in data collection and make results less comparable.

-Standard 9.4 In-person test administrator trainings should be conducted by the NPMs or designees, unless a suitable alternative is agreed upon.
+Standard 9.4 In-person and/or web based test administrator trainings should be conducted by the NPMs or designees, unless a suitable alternative is agreed upon.